China, US set to hold fresh talks on trade disputes

 "We seek healthy competition with China.
 A growing Chinese economy that plays by the rules is in both of our interests," she said.

-In June, US Secretary of State Antony Blinken travelled to Beijing, where he met President Xi Jinping and said progress had been made on a number of key sources of contention.
+In June, US Secretary of State Antony Blinken travelled to Beijing, where he met President Xi Jinping and said progress had been made on a number of key points of contention.
 US climate envoy John Kerry also visited China in July.